natesobol/nh48-api/UI-Elements/readme.md

 PNG icons used for the animated splash background live directly in this folder so they can be dropped in without path changes.

+Primary and secondary logo marks also live here.
+When adding or swapping logos, keep the transparent padding intact so the updated wrappers and border styles render cleanly on both light and dark hero areas.

 ## SEO Notes for Media Assets

 * Use descriptive, hyphenated filenames (e.g., `white-mountain-hiking-icon.png`) to reinforce keywords like **“White Mountain trails”** and **“NH48 summit photos.”**